dirkkadijk/Interactive-environment-for-bikesharing-data-analysis/README.md

 ### Files used
 In this project the following three city dataset files are used:
-•	chicago.csv
+*	chicago.csv
-•	new_york_city.csv
+*	new_york_city.csv
-•	washington.csv
+*	washington.csv

 The original files are much larger and messier, and you don't need to download them, but they can be accessed here if you'd like to see them (Chicago, New York City, Washington).
 Some data wrangling has been performed to condense these files to the above core six columns to make your analysis and the evaluation of your Python skills more straightforward.

 ### Credits
 Credits are owed to Udacity who created both this US bikesharing data project as the github project assignments:
-- see here url for original github assigment: https://github.com/stephanderton/Explore-US-Bikeshare-Data
+- see [here]( https://github.com/stephanderton/Explore-US-Bikeshare-Data ) url for original github assignments
-- see here url for this github project assigment: https://github.com/udacity/pdsnd_github.
+- see [here]( https://github.com/udacity/pdsnd_github ) url for this github project assigment